BayMax0916/BayMax0916.github.io/_pages/about.md

 # 🔥 News

+- *2026.02*: &nbsp;🎉🎉 I am greatly honored to receive the IEEE MTT-S Graduate Fellowship Award!
+- *2026.02*: &nbsp;🎉🎉 One paper on the vital sign monitoring with K-band biomedical radar is accepted by IEEE RadarConf2026!
 - *2026.01*: &nbsp;🎉🎉 I am greatly honored to selected for the 2nd prize of outstanding student of microwave & microelectronics integration center in Shanghai Jiao Tong University!
 - *2026.01*: &nbsp;🎉🎉 I became a reviewer for [IEEE Journal of Electromagnetics, RF and Microwaves in Medicine and Biology](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7397573)!
 - *2025.12*: &nbsp;🎉🎉 One paper on the double L-shaped 4D MIMO radar array with optimal subspace-based angular resolution is accepted by T-MTT!
 Congrats to Yuchen!